 Don't Stop Drinking

 Yes, this advice is antithetical to anything any doctor would say.
 But research in Journal of Thyroid Disorders in 2015 showed that sudden cessation of drinking alcohol can skew the results of thyroid exams, leading to false diagnoses.
-So, if you’re getting an exam any time soon, keep your drinking habits generally the same.
-And if you’re worried about your alcohol consumption, see here to learn What Your Boozing Habits Say About Your Health.
+So, if you're getting an exam any time soon, keep your drinking habits generally the same for the sake of your thyroid health.

 Eat More Seaweed